-The origins of pharmaceuticals in Spain is today a great place for international pharmaceutical companies
+Catalonia accounts for 47% of the pharma production in Spain and is a great place for international pharmaceutical companies

 Catalonia, as the leading and birthplace region of pharmaceuticals in Spain, is home to the five biggest Spanish pharmaceutical companies: Almirall, Esteve, Ferrer, Grífols and Uriach.
-Catalonia is also home of Lacer, Indukern, Salvat and Isdin.
-Furthermore many international companies have established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Pfizer, Roche, Menarini, Pierre Fabre, BBraun, GE Healthcare, Zoetis, Otsuka, Invent Farma, Intas, Accord, AstraZeneca, Synthon or Angelini, to mention just a few.
-Know-how, talent, infrastructures and a strategic location, make Catalonia the right place from which to operate in South European markets and beyond, including North Africa and Latin America.
+Catalonia is also home of Lacer, Indukern, Salvat and Isdin, and to the main API companies in the country.
+Furthermore many international companies have established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Roche, Menarini, Pierre Fabre, BBraun, GE Healthcare, Zoetis, Otsuka, Invent Farma, Intas Pharmaceuticals, AstraZeneca, Synthon or Angelini, to mention just a few.

 The biotech connection